The Inflammation Connection

 Fatty Fish

-Salmon, mackerel, sardines, anchovies, and herring are rich in omega-3 fatty acids (EPA and DHA), which are among the most potent dietary anti-inflammatory compounds.
-The American Heart Association recommends eating fatty fish at least twice per week.
-Studies have shown that regular fish consumption reduces CRP levels and lowers the risk of heart disease, stroke, and rheumatoid arthritis flares.
+Salmon, mackerel, sardines, anchovies, and herring are rich in omega-3 fatty acids (EPA and DHA), among the most valuable dietary fats for calming inflammation.
+The American Heart Association recommends eating fish, particularly fatty fish, at least twice per week.
+Regular fish consumption is associated with lower CRP levels and reduced risk of heart disease and stroke.

 Berries